In Togo, Humanity & Inclusion continues to run programs under the operating name "Handicap International."

 Mother and Child Health

-Handicap International works to improve the provision of healthcare for mothers and children in Togo through training healthcare professionals and improving available medical equipment.
-The organization also runs awareness campaigns in village communities and school geared towards changing attitudes towards maternal and child health.
+The organization also runs awareness campaigns in village communities and school with a goal of changing attitudes towards maternal and child health.